msprev/panzer/doc/README.md

 Pull requests welcome:

 * Slower than I would like (calls to subprocess slow in Python)
-* Calls to subprocesses (scripts, filters, etc.) are currently blocking
+* Calls to subprocesses (scripts, filters, etc.) block ui
 * No Python 2 support

  [pandoc]: http://johnmacfarlane.net/pandoc/index.html